alonf/MCPDemo/docs/MCP_DEMO_Roadmap.md

      * Maybe `getDiskUsage()`
   2. Calls **sampling** on the client:

-     * Prompt: “Generate a diagnostic report from the following resources.”
+     * Prompt: "Generate a diagnostic report from the following resources."
   3. Returns a structured report: summary, potential issues, suggested actions.

 Teaching points: